charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 `Charmed Kubernetes` relies on container images for many of its components.
-To run an air-gap or offline installation, it will be necessary to make these images available to Juju, which is usually achieved by running a local image registry, such as Docker.
+To run an air-gap or offline installation, it will be necessary to make these images through Juju configuration or a Juju deployed registry.

 ### Creating a private registry